tashilapathum/PleaseWait/README.md

 ## Features
-- Supports Material 2 the latest Material 3 design
+- Supports Material 2 and the latest Material 3 design
-- Follows Dark and Light mode automatically
+- Follows Dark and Light modes automatically
-- Follows your app's theme colors
+- Adapts to your app's theme colors
 - Retains state between orientation changes